Diesel and Truck Service Management — Nashville

 Course Description

-The overall goal of this course is to facilitate a smooth transition to school by engaging the student in curriculum focusing on academic, career, and life skills.
+The overall goal of this course is to facilitate a smooth transition to school by engaging the student in curriculum focusing on academics, career, and life skills.
 Students will make connections with key personnel within the school that will assist with their questions and provide guidance throughout their education.

 Lincoln Tech